haideralipunjabi/polybar-kdeconnect/README.md

 * [Zenity](https://github.com/GNOME/zenity)

 ## Usage
-Place the given files together in some folder, and use it in your polybar `config` as
+Place the given script in some folder, and use it in your polybar `config` as
 ```
 [module/kdeconnect]
 type = custom/script